|

 (TObject(AExceptionInfo.ExceptionObject).InheritsFrom(EOSError)) and

-// check any additional exception properties
+// check any additional exception's properties

 (EOSError(AExceptionInfo.ExceptionObject).ErrorCode = ERROR_ACCESS_DENIED) and